nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 `sms_send` request I found in file `SMSReceiver.java` in JD-GUI.

-After playing a little bit with this two requests I found that parameter sender in `sms_send` is vulnerable to SQL injection (time-based).
+After playing a little bit with this two requests I found that parameter `sender` in `sms_send` is vulnerable to SQL injection (time-based).
-So after gettting all nessesary table names and column names I got flag:
+So, after gettting all nessesary table names and column names I got a flag:

 ```sh
 ➜ python solve.py